Needs vs wants

 - wants – for example, eating out, travel, subscriptions, new clothes

-When making spending decisions it’s a good idea to keep these categories in mind.
-Accounting for your needs before wants can be a way to start cutting back your spending.
+Covering your needs before your wants can be a way to start cutting back your spending.

-A useful guide is the 50-30-20 rule, which suggests aiming to spend 50% on living expenses (needs) and 30% on non-essentials (wants), such as eating out and shopping.
+A useful guide to work towards is the 50-30-20 rule.
+This suggests aiming to spend 50% on living expenses (needs) and 30% on non-essentials (wants), such as eating out and shopping.
 That leaves 20% for savings or paying off debt.

 It can also help to narrow down your spending a bit more.
+You could use our budget planner tool to see where you’re spending your money, or split your spending into categories.
 It’s up to you how you categorise, but these may be helpful ideas: